KozhaAkhmet/solar-system-in-godot/README.md

 - __Source Code:__
   Also you can clone source code and export it to desired OS.
 You can check up on exporting in [Godot DOCS](https://docs.godotengine.org/en/stable/tutorials/export/exporting_projects.html)
+  **This project was made on 3.2.1 version of Godot Editor.
+Otherwise, it will cause unpredictable behavior.**

 ## References: